In South Korea clubs, nights and spas are all very different, so make sure you know what you’re getting yourself into!

 I went clubbing (a lot) when I was in Gangnam last summer.
 Answer in Cheongdam-dong was popular at that time, but I never went.
 My favorite clubs were Ellui in Cheongdam-dong– my new neighborhood, and NB, YG’s club, in Nonhyun-dong– my old neighborhood.

-Some clubs in South Korea– like in Hongdae and Busan, are “Korean Only.”
+Warning #1: Some clubs in South Korea– like in Hongdae and Busan, are “Korean Only”.
 White, black, whatever– you will not get in.
 No, this is not entirely racist.
 A lot of it has to do with the (bad) history of foreigners in South Korea, especially at clubs.

-A “물” check, or “water” check, means to check the quality of the girls (or boys) at a club.
-Basically, some places– especially in Gangnam, that want the best “water” will NOT let you in if you are under-dressed OR overweight.
+Warning #2: A “물” check, or “water” check, means to check the quality of the girls (or boys) at a club.
+Basically, some places– especially in Gangnam, that want the best “water” will not let you in if you are under-dressed or overweight.
 Yes, this happened, and it happened to the friend of a girl that I met last summer.
 So, dress and look your best!

-Clubs in South Korea are well-known for being a place to pick up the opposite sex, hookup, and have what is (usually) a one night stand, so if you start dating a Korean guy or have a Korean boyfriend, then he may or may not let you go clubbing.
+Warning #3: Clubs in South Korea are well-known for being a place to pick up the opposite sex, hookup and have what is (usually) a one night stand, so if you start dating a Korean guy or have a Korean boyfriend, then he may or may not let you go clubbing.

 Nights, or nightclubs, and 부킹, literally “booking,” go hand in hand.
 I have a few girl friends who have been to nightclubs and been “booked,” but my Korean friends– especially the guys, always told me not to go.